Courses for First-Year Students

 1. If you took the AP chemistry exam or the IB exam in high school, choose your classes based on the following:

-- Students who have scored a 5 on the AP chemistry exam or a 7 on the IB chemistry exam may place into organic chemistry (CHEM 210-1) and will receive credits for CHEM 101, 102, 103 upon successful completion of the first organic chemistry course.
-If you think you want to major in chemistry or are a student in the Integrated Science Program (ISP), you should register for CHEM 212-1 instead of CHEM 210-1.
-Chem 212-1 covers the same course topics but it has a much smaller enrollment and is taken by students who are interested in chemistry for something other than a medical career.
+Students who scored a 5 on the AP chemistry exam or a 7 on the IB chemistry exam may place into organic chemistry (CHEM 210-1) and will receive credits for CHEM 101, 102, 103 lab courses Chem 121, 122 and 123 upon successful completion of the first organic chemistry course.
+If you think you want to major in chemistry or are a student in the Integrated Science Program (ISP), you should register for CHEM 212-1 (and associated lab course 232-1) instead of CHEM 210-1.
+The Chem 212-1, 2, 3 sequence covers the same course topics as the Chem 210-1, 2, 3 sequence but it has a much smaller enrollment and is taken by students who are interested in chemistry for something other than a medical career.

-- Students who have scored a 3 or 4 on the AP chemistry exam, or a 5 or 6 on the IB chemistry exam, may place into the accelerated general chemistry sequence CHEM 171/172 and therefore may begin with CHEM 171 in fall quarter.
-You will receive credit for CHEM 101 upon successful completion of CHEM 171.
+Students who have scored a 3 or 4 on the AP chemistry exam, or a 5 or 6 on the IB chemistry exam, may place into the accelerated general chemistry sequence CHEM 171/172 and therefore may begin with CHEM 171 (and lab course Chem 181) in fall quarter.
+You will receive credit for CHEM 101 (and lab course Chem 121) upon successful completion of CHEM 171.
 You will need to take the ALEKS math exam to take Chem 171.

-- Students who have scored a 1 or 2 on the AP chemistry exam or did not take the AP chemistry exam should register for CHEM 101.
+Students who have scored a 1 or 2 on the AP chemistry exam or did not take the AP chemistry exam should register for CHEM 101 (and lab course Chem 121).
 You will need to take the ALEKS math exam to take Chem 101.